as Baal-gad, Banias, Baniyas, Banyas, Barias, Belinas, Caesarea Neronias,

 into the cave as offerings to the god Pan.

-half-goat god of fright (thus "panic"), is often depicted
+Pan, the half-man half-goat god of fright (thus "panic"), is often

-playing the flute.
-This city known as Panias has been corrupted in
+depicted playing the flute.
+This city, which was known in ancient times

 to the sacred cave is a rocky escarpment with a series of hewn

 niches.
 We know that statues of the deity were placed in these

 niches by depictions of such on coins of the city.

 housed a sculpture of Echo, the mountain nymph and Panís consort.

 a statue of Panís father, Hermes, son of nymph Maia.
 Inscriptions

 in the niches mention those who gave large donations.

 (Pepperdine University) A gallery of photos from the biblical city of